Terasology-Archived/Pathfinding/README.markdown

 The nav data (`WalkableBlock` and `Floor`) is *only* modified in the background and *never*, when a path is calculated.

-Whenever you operated with nav data, keep in mind that the current instance of a `WalkableBlock` may not be up to date.
+Whenever you operate with nav data, keep in mind that the current instance of a `WalkableBlock` may not be up to date.
 Always use `PathfinderSystem.getBlock()` to get the latest block.